Buddhist meditation

 1. Samatha

 It is actually Mindfulness that is among the most popular Buddhist practices which focus on the development of calmness, equanimity, and clarity.
 With the proper commitment and guidance, the cultivation of the previously mentioned qualities can take the practitioner to deep inner peace, ultimately.
-When it is combined with Vipassana or awareness practices, it can take you to spiritual awakening along with profound insights.
+When it is combined with Vipassana or awareness practices, it can take you to a spiritual awakening along with profound insights.
 Also, the initial stages of this practice can easily be practiced by anyone, regardless of faith and tradition.

 How to do Samatha

 1. Sit in a comfortable position to meditate.
-Make sure you don’t hurt the knees or back.
+Make sure you don’t hurt your knees or back.
 Keep the back straight and focus on finding a happy medium that is in between too relaxed and too rigid.

 2. Now start observing the breath.
 You don’t need to manipulate your breath, or do deep inhalation or exhalation or use abdominal breathing.
 Simply breathe normally and try to pay attention to the breathing process, focusing on each breath.
 Try to keep your awareness focused and make sure it’s gentle.
 Have an attitude to discover as well as make friends with your own self.